ngocuong0105/dendron-wiki/vault/machine learning.Kaggle.md

 For xgboost/LGBM no need to worry about one hot encoding, or nan values.
 They handle it well.

+---

 [Feature engineering deck](https://www.slideshare.net/HJvanVeen/feature-engineering-72376750)

+Categorical features:
+- large cardinality creates sparse data
+- one hot encoding
+- hash encoding (deals with new varaibles, may introduce collisions), avoids extremely sparse data
+- label encoding (for every categorical variable give a unique numerical ID)
+- count encoding (sensitive to outliers, may add log transform, replace unseen varaibles with 1)
+- LabelCount encoding (rank categorical varaibles by count in the train set, no collisions)
+- target encoding - encode cat varaibles by their ratio of target (becareful to avoid overfit, nested CV)
+- use NN to create dense embeddings from categorical variables
+- give NaN valies an explicit encoding instead of ignoring  (use them only when train and test NANs are coused by the same, or your local CV proves it holds signal)
+- expansion encoding (create multiple categorical varaibles from a single variable)

+Numerical features:
+- round numerical variables (form of lossy compression, retain most significant features of the data)
+- sometimes too much precision is just noise
+- binning (by quantiles, plot data to llog for good interval binning)
+- scaling (standard Z, MinMax, Root, Log scaling)
+- impute missing (mean, median (robust to outliers), KNN,) add boolean column
+- interactions (substraction, addition, multiplication, divison) Ignore human intuition!, weird interactions can give significant improvement
+- create statistic on a row of data (number of NaNs, Number of 0s, Number of negative values, Mean, Max, Min, Skewness, etc)
+- temporal variables (dates, needs backtesting)
+- turn single features, like day_of_week into two coordinates on a circle
+- for TS, instead of total spend, encoed things lik spend in last week, month, etc
+- hardcode categorical features like: date_3_days_before_holidays: 1
+- spacial variables (find closeness between big hubs)

+Nearul Networks & DL
+- NN claim end-to-end automatic feature engineering
+- FE dying field?
+No - moves the focus to architecture engineering
+- encode order of samples in dataset

+*Applied Machine Learning is basically feature engineering, Andrew Ng*

+---
 [Winning gold is easy](https://www.youtube.com/watch?v=XBJ2f68LuO4&t=38s)

 A LOT OF TIPS AND TRICKS in this video.